EleRefiner/EleRefiner/Treemap-Based Gridlayout/README.md

 Datasets
 ----------
-Please download datasets from [google drive](TODO) and move the directory to datasets/.
+Please download datasets from [google drive](https://drive.google.com/drive/folders/1kzhPbK1bI_i9RGlHNMs4MHYsgfIbF5xW?usp=sharing) and move the directory to datasets/.

 For example, datasets/infographic/.

-Then unzip the .zip files in the folder, and run calc_conf.py and multiload.py (if they exist) to preprocess.
+Then unzip the .zip files in the folder.

 For your dataset, please:
-1. prepare the xxx.json, xxx_features.npy, xxx_labels.npy, xxx_labels_gt.npy, xxx_predict_confs.npy and xxx_images folder, xxx can be the name of your dataset.
-The details of these files can be seen in README.md in [google drive](TODO).
+1. prepare the xxx_features.npy and xxx_images folder.
-2. Then run calc_conf.py to preprocess confidence like existing datasets.
+2. Then run get_hier("xxx") in rebuild_gridlayout.py to preprocess like existing datasets.
-3. For large dataset, please run multiload.py to preprocess incremental loading.
-4. Add your dataset to function "load" of LabelHierarchy in application/data/LabelHierarchy.py.
+3. Add your dataset to function "load" of LabelHierarchy in application/data/LabelHierarchy.py.

 Run
 ----------